Rahulpodi/Finisher-Score---Cricket/README.md

 ### Match result data set:

-Player.ID = ID assigned by cricinfo which was used for scrapping Player.Name = Name of the player ex.
-Sachin Tendulkar BR = Balls remaining
+Player.ID = ID assigned by cricinfo which was used for scrapping, Player.Name = Name of the player ex.
+Sachin Tendulkar, BR = Balls remaining,
-Bat = first or second innings in a ODI
+Bat = first or second innings in a ODI,
-Ground = the ground in which the corresponding ODI was played Margin = margin by which the team won..by chasing it would be in wickets defending it would be runs ODI.number = counting the number of ODIs
+Ground = the ground in which the corresponding ODI was played, Margin = margin by which the team won..by chasing it would be in wickets defending it would be runs, ODI.number = counting the number of ODIs
 Start.date = the date on which the match was played opposition = Opposition country